-“The quality of food that your pet eats greatly influences the degree of shedding and the quality of the coat.
-Animals that have dry skin, dandruff, or skin diseases will tend to have more shedding problems as well,” says Dr. Denish.
-“Dermatologists have found that many skin diseases are caused by food allergy.
-Of course, there is a genetic and breed component to an animal's shedding.”
+“The quality of food that your pet eats greatly influences the degree of shedding and the quality of the coat,” says Dr. Denish.
+Of course, there is a genetic and breed component to an animal's shedding too.”

 The ‘Non-Shedding’ Pet Myth – What is a Hypoallergenic Pet?

 In recent years, certain types of dog breeds have been touted as “hypoallergenic,” but this is a misnomer.
 Allergen researchers have concluded that there are too many factors in play to prove that there is indeed a truly hypoallergenic dog.
 While some allergic people might tolerate some breeds better than others, allergens are present in dander and saliva, and all dogs shed to some degree—so there really is no guarantee that a dog won’t aggravate your allergies, much less not shed at all.